pivotal/blog/content/post/headless-ui-testing-with-go-agouti-and-chrome.md

 Google-chrome can manually be run with the `google-chrome` command.
 Helpful tips:

-- `curl -XPOST http://127.0.0.1:9515/session -d '{"desiredCapabilities": {}}'` to create your own session - this is analagous to Agouti's `NewPage`.
+- `curl -XPOST http://127.0.0.1:9515/session -d '{"desiredCapabilities": {}}'` to create your own session - this is analogous to Agouti's `NewPage`.
 When run after a `chromedriver --verbose`, it will give you a bunch of useful info.
 - Each `curl -XPOST http://127.0.0.1:9515/session -d '{"desiredCapabilities": {}}'` starts a `google-chrome` process.
 Each of these processes is a page!
 - Change how the `google-chrome` process is spun up by adding [capabilities](https://sites.google.com/a/chromium.org/chromedriver/capabilities).